Shiva9361/NaviDishaVyapar/README.md

 - **Vineeth Raghavendra**:
   - Collaborated on UI/UX design, focusing on responsive layouts and accessibility.
   - Developed search/filter features.
-  - Added constrains to layouts.
+  - Added constraints to layouts.

 - **Luvkush**:
   - Created the screens login, waste materials layouts.
   - Ensured the app adhered to Material Design principles.
+  - Added data to firebase

 - **Lachiram Nayak**:
    - Searched all images and put in layouts.